alpersonalwebsite/react/02_0_components.md

 ... you will see the following error:
 `Parsing error: Adjacent JSX elements must be wrapped in an enclosing tag.
 Did you want a JSX fragment <>...</>?`.

-This is happening because React expects just one root element (and within it, zero or multiple adjacent child).
+This is happening because React expects just one root element (and within it, zero or multiple adjacent children).

 There are several ways to fix it...